its-d/terraform-aws-eks-microservice-framework/modules/vpc/README.md

 Troubleshooting
 - If resources fail to create: validate AZ names and available IPs in the chosen CIDR blocks.
-- If EKS or EFS mount targets fail: ensure subnets have sufficient IP space.
+- If EKS mount targets fail: ensure subnets have sufficient IP space.